Abby Dernburg: Research

 Dernburg's group also discovered that the functions of pairing centers depend on a family of four DNA-binding zinc-finger proteins—called HIM or ZIM proteins—that recognize and bind short, repetitive sequences that are hallmarks of pairing centers.
 Each him or zim protein recognizes a particular pairing center sequence to help bring homologous chromosomes together.
 Dernburg's group first uncovered the him-8 gene, which encodes a protein responsible for proper meiotic separation of the worm's X chromosome.
 These proteins facilitate an interaction between the pairing centers and a complex of microtubules and a motor protein called dynein, which allow chromosomes to move along the nuclear envelope until they encounter their partner.

 Dernburg has also moved beyond the nematode worm to begin to study meiotic mechanisms in planarians, which are non-parasitic flatworms, as well as another species of nematode called Pristionchus pacificus to understand how meiotic mechanisms are conserved—or diverge—across species.

 The Dernburg lab also develops methods for microscopy of living nematodes.
-Using live cell imaging they discovered that the synaptonemal complex, the special structure that holds together homologous chromosomes and enables them to undergo meiotic recombination, is a liquid crystal.
+Using live cell imaging they discovered that the synaptonemal complex, the special structure that holds together homologous chromosomes and enables them to undergo meiotic recombination, is a liquid crystal in which recombination nodules, protein assemblies that promote crossover formation, are condensed via protein translocation to underlie crossover patterning.
 This has led them to propose a mechanism for crossover interference based on a reaction–diffusion mechanism.
 Dernburg is currently researching how meisos can impact or prevent chromosomal birth defects.

 In 2008, Dernburg became a Howard Hughes Medical Institute Investigator.
 She also has a joint appointment as a Faculty Senior Scientist at Lawrence Berkeley National Laboratory.

-Dernburg is currently researching the regulation of the crossing over of chromosomes during oogenesis at the University of Calfornia Berkley.
+Dernburg is currently researching the quality control and regulation of the crossing over of chromosomes during oogenesis at the University of California Berkeley.